formsandflows/PACo/README.md

 * The component library **PACo** containing all canvas components.
 * The canvas app **[PACo Examples](https://www.formsandflows.nl/redirects/paco-github-paco-examples)** which contains a screen for each canvas component or set of related canvas components.
 This canvas app makes it easy to experiment with the canvas components and so better understand them.

+If **PACo** is useful to you, I would very much appreciate it if you bought me a coffee: [https://www.buymeacoffee.com/rickbakker](https://www.buymeacoffee.com/rickbakker) 👍

+And with that, I wish you a lot of fun creating your business solutions with the Microsoft Power Platform and of course also with **PACo** 😁👊

+Rick

+## Documentation
 Each canvas component has a documentation page which can be found in this GitHub repository in the folder "Canvas components".

-## Documentation

 Links to general documentation pages can be found [here](https://www.formsandflows.nl/redirects/paco-github-documentation).

-## Change request
+## Change requests
 You can use the form on [this](https://www.formsandflows.nl/redirects/paco-github-feature-request) page to submit a change request for:
 * a new canvas component.
 * a change to an existing canvas component.